 PROF. G. SCHATTEN / SCIENCE PHOTO LIBRARY PROF. G. SCHATTEN / SCIENCE PHOTO LIBRARY

 Mitosis.
-Immunofluorescence micrograph of a newly fertilized sea urchin embryo dividing into two cells.
-Each of the daughter cells is about to divide again, and is currently in the prophase of mitosis (division of the nucleus).
-The chromosomes (blue) have condensed and are beginning to align in the middle of a spindle of fibrous microtubules (green) that will pull them apart into two identi- cal sets.
-The bright green bodies are the poles of the spindles, or centrioles.
-This picture was made by treating the embryo with fluorescent anti- bodies that bind to certain proteins in the cells.
-A laser-scanning light microscope was used to cap- ture the image.
+Immunofluorescence micrograph of a newly fertilized sea urchin embryo during the metaphase of mitosis (division of the nucleus).
+This cell is about to divide into two.
+The chromosomes (blue) have aligned in a band across the middle of a "spindle" of fibres called microtubules (green).
+These will pull the chromosomes apart into two identical sets to form the nuclei of the daughter cells.
+The bright green bodies at left and right are the poles of the spindle, or centrioles.
+This picture was made by treating the cell with fluorescent antibodies that bind to specific proteins.
+The image was then captured by a laser- scanning light microscope.
 Magnification unknown.

 Model release not required.
 Property release not required.